souhaildouqchi/ProjectAffectationAFD/README.md

 Import the .net project.

 For the data base part :
-Start by importing the data base in microsot sql management studio
+Start by importing the data base in microsoft sql management studio
 ### Overview

 The back-end part of the app is made using .net core web api ( v5.01 ) in order to implement an API that allows the following operations: